ElectronicCats/CatSniffer/docs/references.md

 # Reference documents or links

-We appreciate the work of those who make cat sniffer possible
+We appreciate the work of those who make CatSniffer possible

 ## Sniffers